 Please Note: Capitol Debate does not provide pick up or drop off services at local airports for parents or campers.
 All travel arrangements must be made individually by those attending the camp.
 For information, directions, recommendations, and safety tips in connection with transport to and from the camp location, please see the local transit authority website in the city in which your student is attending camp.
 You may also find good information on the ‘Contact Us’ or ‘Visiting the Campus’ page on the college campus website where your student will be attending camp.

 Back to top

-About half way through camp students will have the opportunity to enjoy a trip off campus.
-This is a great chance for students to take the day at their own pace, there is something for everyone!
+About one-third of the way through camp students will have the opportunity to enjoy a trip off campus.
+This is an excellent opportunity for students to connect with their peers and counselors outside of the walls of the school.
+Students will have a chance to take this trip at their own pace since there’s something for everyone.

 Camp Director and Instructor

 - Camp cancellation credit timetable: